MaybeShewill-CV/bisenetv2-tensorflow/README.md

 I suspect the reason may be I did not use the standard synchronized bn in training procedure.
 Sereval experiments was doing recently.
 I will upload new model if I'm able to train a better one.
-2) Sereval params mentioned in the paper was not very clear for me.
+2) Several params mentioned in the paper was not very clear for me.
 Here is a brief look at my confusion https://github.com/ycszen/BiSeNet/issues/2

 If you have any ideas about such problem mentioned above or you